ivo-toby/contentful-mcp/README.md

 build-graphql-query(contentType: "Article", fields: "title,body,publishDate", filters: "publishDate > 2023-01-01", includeReferences: true)
 ```

-This prompt helps Claude build a custom GraphQL query for a specific content type with specified fields, filters, and reference handling.
+This prompt helps the LLM build a custom GraphQL query for a specific content type with specified fields, filters, and reference handling.

 ### CDA vs CMA Tokens for GraphQL